upei-smcss/Student_Policies/README.md

 Academic Regulation 12 of the UPEI Calendar.

-As per Academic Regulation 12, the student must make the appeal, in writing using the SMCS Academic Appeal Form, within one week of the instructor’s decision on the informal appeal.
+As per Academic Regulation 12, the student must make the appeal, in writing using the [SMCS Academic Appeal Form], within one week of the instructor’s decision on the informal appeal.
 This must contain a detailed rationale for the appeal.
 Appeals must be based on the principle(s) of bias and/or unfairness (typically with respect to the grading process) that have not been addressed by the instructor, and the reasoning behind the